Skip to main content

 • General

-• You can enable following additional parameters at DB Parameter group for better slow query and general log monitoring:
+• You can enable the following additional parameters at DB Parameter group for better slow query and general log monitoring:

 • log_slow_admin_statements